FRIDAY'S SCRIPT TIP:

 the character in a different location and time.
 Either way, the scene echoes - replays something

 from the past in order to give us a better understanding of character and emotion.
-Two new movies
+Two recent movies

 use echo scenes where similar events happen in different locations and times in the story,